ocean-tracking-network/node-manager-training/_episodes/07_project_metadata.md

 > {: .language-plaintext .example}
 >
 > Then you may choose `Add another user` and begin again.
->
+><!-- Requires rewrite for clarity in what this means for what a researcher can and can't do in Plone repo terms MG to PERSON Y/N -->
+Upon creation of a project or in cases of adding a new person to your project, you are asked to specify their role on the project.
+This role relates to the level of authority they have with regards to the repository itself and the data contained therein.

+The actions a person can perform in the data repository are as follows:

+Can add: A user can access the repository and share data files to be uploaded to the repository.
+Can edit: A user can access the repository and can add files, edit files, remove files and make folders.
+Can view: A user can access the repository and view files.
+Can Review: A user can access the repository and has final say on data sharing.

-> The acceptable folder permissions may vary depending on the project role of the contact.
+The acceptable folder permissions may vary depending on the project role of the contact.
 Here are some guidelines:
-> - Principal Investigator: all permissions
+•	Principal Investigator: all permissions
-> - Researcher: all permissions except `Reviewer`
+•	Researcher: all permissions except Reviewer
-> - Student: all permissions except `Reviewer`
+•	Student: all permissions except Reviewer
-> - Technician: only `Contributor` and `Reader`
+•	Technician: only Contributor and Reader
-> - Collaborator: only `Contributor` and `Reader`
+•	Collaborator: only Contributor and Reader

+Roles and abilities in the OTN Data repository:
+Reader: Can view but cannot make changes.
+Contributor: Can view the repository, can edit and can add.
+Reviewer:  Can do all of above and also has role of authority on what happens to the data in respect to sharing.

 >
 > This is very fluid and can be edited at any time.
 These are guidelines only!
 >